Gabeeh94/Suicide-Rate/README.md

 Mean Annual Sunshine Hours (United Nations): https://data.un.org/Data.aspx?d=CLINO&f=ElementCode%3a15

 The data was downloaded in csv format as it is shown in the CSV folder.
 Then the "Table Creation.sql" script in the SQL folder was written to load the suicide rate and gdp data to their respective tables.
-The "Queries.sql" sccreipt was used to check if the upload was okay and make some small updates on some loading errors.
+The "Queries.sql" script was used to check if the upload was okay and make some small updates on some loading errors.

 For the sunshine data, a different process (in Scripts/Sunshine_normalization.py) was needed as the data was unusable in its current state.
 The table was loaded from the csv file to python through pandas where the null values were deleted as well as the outliers.
 Then, as the data was organized by station, the code iterated through the table, calculating the mean of a given country stations and appending that value to a dataframe that ended up with all the mean annual sunshine hours of all countries in the database.